fastai/course-v3/docs/deployment_flask_gunicorn_docker.md

 sidebar: home_sidebar
 ---

-This is a guide to deploy your trained models create with Fast.ai v2 by combining Flask, the Gunicorn server and a domain name with an SSL certificate.
+This is a guide to deploy your trained models created with Fast.ai v2 by combining Flask, the Gunicorn server and a domain name with an SSL certificate.
 An example using Fast.ai v2 is available at this repo](https://github.com/javismiles/bear-detector-flask-deploy) that uses Jeremy's Bear Image Classification model from Lesson 2.

 **An example jupyter notebook that trains the model used by the flask app can be accessed here:**
 [Jupyter Notebook](https://github.com/javismiles/bear-detector-flask-deploy/blob/master/resources/model.ipynb)